gitkraken/vscode-gitlens/README.md

 - Changes commit search by sha to jump directly to the commit (if one is found), rather than having to click through to the commit
 - Renames the _GitLens History_ explorer to _GitLens File History_ explorer for better clarity
 - Changes the _GitLens File History_ explorer to always show the full file history even when reviewing revisions
-- Changes the behavior of and renames the _Show Branches and Tags_ command and on the quick pick menu shown by the _Compare File with Revision..._ command (`gitlens.diffWithRevision`) to _Choose from Branch or Tag History..._
+- Changes the behavior of and renames the _Show Branches and Tags_ command and on the quick pick menu shown by the _Open Changes with Revision..._ command (`gitlens.diffWithRevision`) to _Choose from Branch or Tag History..._
 - Changes the behavior of and renames the _Show Branches and Tags_ command on the quick pick menu shown by the _Open Revision..._ command (`gitlens.openFileRevision`) to _Choose from Branch or Tag History..._
 - Changes _Rebase to Commit (via Terminal)_ command (`gitlens.terminalRebaseCommit`) to apply to all commit node(s) of the _GitLens_ explorer
 - Changes _Reset to Commit (via Terminal)_ command (`gitlens.terminalResetCommit`) to apply to all commit node(s) of the _GitLens_ explorer